 - Salt & pepper to taste

-- Dried minced garlic (optional)
+- Fresh or dried minced garlic

 - Slice your chicken or beef into thin strips.
 Hint: this is easier to do when the meat is still slightly frozen.
 You will get cleaner, thinner cuts